Posted by Evans Tool & Die, Inc. on | Comments Off on Why Should You Reshore Your Manufacturing?

 Often known as machinists, tool and die makers use mechanical and computer-controlled technologies to precisely cut, shape, and finish tools, instruments, and metal components.
 In addition, they produce gauges, various measuring instruments, and jigs and fixtures, which are used to hold metal while it is being punched, stamped, or drilled.

-This article will dive into the process of tool and die making.
+This article will dive into the die making process and answer the question: what is tool and die work.

 In the metal stamping process, nearly every mechanical instrument that cuts, forms, supports, or molds metals can be termed a tool.
 On the other hand, dies are a subset of tools capable of altering metals’ shapes.

-A die is primarily used in manufacturing to shape or profile materials by cutting or forming them.
+So what is a die tool?
+A die tool is primarily used in tool and die manufacturing to shape or profile materials by cutting or forming them.
 Like molds, it frequently undergoes customization based on its intended use in production.
 There is a vast array of die-made products, ranging from simple office essentials like paper clips to more complex aviation components.

 Tool and Die Makers: What Do They Do?